Jeff Bagwell: Draft and minor leagues

 According to the Red Sox' then-general manager, Lou Gorman, the trade made sense at the time.
 Gorman spent the ensuing years defending the decision-making process that led up to the Bagwell trade.
 In his 2005 autobiography, One Pitch from Glory, Gorman noted that Boston already had Wade Boggs at the major league level at third base, and had rated prospects Tim Naehring and Scott Cooper higher than Bagwell on the organization's depth chart.
 Bagwell had seen some time in the minors at first base, but he was blocked from that position by Mo Vaughn.
 Gorman pursued Andersen only after receiving assurances from MLB's player relations committee that Andersen would not be lost to the new-look free agency.
 Nevertheless, it is considered one of the most one-sided trades in baseball history.
-Not only did the Red Sox lose Andersen to free agency after one month, but neither Naehring nor Cooper played in MLB past 1997.
+Not only did the Red Sox lose Andersen to free agency after one month, but both Naehring and Cooper were out of baseball by 1997.
 The disproportionate results of the trade notwithstanding, Bagwell eventually became acquainted with Andersen and they formed a friendship.
 "I knew LA and I love him," Bagwell asserted.
 "He used to make fun of me when I was playing bad.
-He said, 'you’re making me look bad, you have to step it up.'
+He said, 'you're making me look bad, you have to step it up.'
 Look up his numbers.
 He was pretty good at what he did."